dylanlott/CHOAM/README.md

 The client runs an automatic connection protocol and stores the token it receives from the authentication request.

+## Structure

+`src/main.rs` contains a heavily commented walk-through of the Chaum-Pedersen protocol.
+`src/server.rs` contains the gRPC server implementation for authenticating against.
+`src/client.rs` contains the gRPC client implementation that authenticates itself against the server.
+`src/proto/` contains the proto file, which was provided as an exercise.

 ## Related Reading

 - [Zero-knowledge proof](https://en.wikipedia.org/wiki/Zero-knowledge_proof)